hashicorp/vault/website/source/guides/secret-mgmt/db-root-rotation.html.md

 ## Challenge

-Because Vault is managing credentials on behalf of the database administrator, it must also be given a set of highly privileged credentials which can grant and revoke access to the database system.
+Because Vault is managing the database credentials on behalf of the database administrator, it must also be given a set of highly privileged credentials which can grant and revoke access to the database system.
 Therefore, it is very common to give Vault the **root** credentials.

 However, these credentials are often long-lived and never change once configured on Vault.
 This may violate the _Governance, Risk and Compliance_ (GRC)